-The menu item Start in meas. mode will only be displayed if the FastFood mode is enabled.
+The menu item Start in meas. mode will only be displayed if FastFood or NoiseTrek mode is enabled.

-- Select TransitTime or FastFood to start the measurement in the corresponding mode. - Press ENTER.
+- Select TransitTime, FastFood or NoiseTrek to start the measurement in the corresponding mode. - Press ENTER.

 Options\Special settings\Start in meas. mode\Only ... mode